GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step03/Tutorial.rst

-Since, in the event block, we have asked for the output to be generated at regular intervals throughout the simulation, we can also visualize the pressure distribution at different simulation timesi, showing the variation in the injection control.
+Since, in the event block, we have asked for the output to be generated at regular intervals throughout the simulation, we can also visualize the pressure distribution at different simulation times, showing the variation in the injection control.

 .. image:: pressureField_2e8.png
    :width: 600px